briandfoy/briandfoy.github.io/_posts/2020-01-05-convert-yaml-to-json.md

 tags: json yaml jq yq aliases cpan
 ---

 I had this old program I called [ypath](https://metacpan.org/module/App::ypath) where I thought I'd do XPath sorts of things with YAML.
 This is an idea from 10 years ago, long before [jq](https://stedolan.github.io/jq/) showed up.
-Last week I had a need for something like that again and started to update my *yapth*.
+Last week I had a need for something like that again and started to update my *ypath*.
 But, I don't really want to build or support another tool.
 It's been a long time, so I looked around:

 ## yq (Go)